SpiderNets: Vision Models Predict Human Fear From Aversive Images

 \section{Data Availability Statement}

-The data used in this study are available from several previously published papers.
+The data used in this study are available from previous work.
 The spider images are from \textcite{zhangSpiDaMRIBehavioralFMRI2025}, the fear ratings for these images are from \textcite{karnerSpiDaDatasetSelfreport2024}, and the categorization taxonomy for the images is from \textcite{karnerVisualAttributesSpiders2024}.
 The code and materials to reproduce the analysis are available at \url{https://osf.io/8b5a2/}.